wazuh/wazuh-documentation/source/deployment-options/offline-installation/installation-assistant.rst

 Install Wazuh components using the assistant
 --------------------------------------------

-Install and configure the different Wazuh components with the aid of the Wazuh installation assistant.
-The supported architecture is 64-bit (x86_64/AMD64).
+Install and configure the different Wazuh components on a 64-bit (x86_64/AMD64) architecture with the aid of the Wazuh installation assistant.

 .. note:: You need root user privileges to run all the commands described below.